It’s advisable first to examine the door if you’re looking for inexpensive ways on how to open a jammed door.

 - A mechanical misalignment problem can be confirmed with a bright light and a few photographs.

 - For example, a bedroom lock does this and recesses into its latch mechanism, where it gets stuck.
-None of the other latches in the house does this, although of the same type.
+None of the other latches in the house do this, although of the same type.

 - This problem has come about because the latch shield is not exactly flush with the latch mechanism recess.